Skip to content

 The current B Line service…

-B Line Train at Westminster Station
+B Line train at Westminster Station.

 Currently, only the first 6 miles of the B Line between Union Station and Westminster have been completed with trains running on a dedicated electrified single track in a shared right-of-way with BNSF.
 This section opened in July 2016 and offers an hourly service, all-day, seven days a week.
 Ridership has never necessitated the operation of more than a 2-car commuter train consists and the line suffers a poor station area layout at Westminster that makes connections to bus services inconvenient.
 In addition the transit orientated development (TOD) has so far failed to significantly materialize around the station and due to the low service frequency, most park-n-ride customers will opt to drive to one of the G Line stations a few miles south which currently enjoy double the number of trains.